 Assistant editors are expected to provide the Talon with additional content, writing an average of two stories per week.
-They also attend weekly staff meetings and spend five hours per week working in the Talon office.
+They also attend weekly staff meetings and spend five hours per week working in the newsroom.

 Section editors write two stories per week, attend weekly staff meetings, assign stories and edit the stories of their assistant editors and reporters.
-Section editors spend ten hours per week working in the Talon office.
+Section editors spend ten hours per week working in the newsroom.

 Both reporters and editors receive a one-hour course credit.
 Editors also earn a scholarship based on the number of hours they work per week.